Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform: Noack is a strong support of Elon Musk and the work he did with DOGE.
 Noack is a supporter of ICE and says if you are here illegally for at least five years but have a job you should have citizenship.
 Noack is an advocate for hydroelectric energy and is against wind and solar farms.
 For more information go to Noack’s campaign page.

-Platform: Ramirez has championed her support of the LGBTQ community.
-She has advocated for Congress people from becoming lobbyists and has supported campaign finance reform.
+Platform: Ramirez has championed her support of the LGBTQ+ community.
+She has advocated that former members of Congress not become lobbyists, and has supported campaign finance reform.
 Ramirez also supports speeding up the process of veterans receiving benefits.
 She supports bringing in migrants who face war conflicts in their country.
 Ramirez has also championed passing anti-discrimination housing laws and making housing more affordable.
 For more information go to Ramirez’s campaign page.

 Occupation: Founder chief consultant, cannabis educator and CBD broker.